PuneetSoni4/sum-powerset/README.md

 and hence the power set of S is {{}, {a}, {b}, {c}, {a, b}, {a, c}, {b, c}, {a, b, c}}.

+Therefore, if S has n elements in it then, P(s) will have 2^n elements.

 About the project
 -----------------